Poste Maurice Cortier

-Poste Maurice Cortier was a desert halt in the Sahara Desert in southern Algeria, along the way from Algiers to French Sudan.
+Poste Maurice Cortier was a desert halt in the Tanezrouft region of the Sahara Desert in southern Algeria, along the way from Algiers to French Sudan on the route from Reggane, Algeria to Gao, Mali.

-It became popularly known as Bidon 5 because its sign board was an empty gas-can with the numeral 5 painted upon it; and "bidon" is French for "gas-can".
+The post was officially named after French soldier and explorer Maurice Cortier, who was part of the Arnaud-Cortier Mission to Timiaouine in 1907.
+It was popularly known as Bidon V because its sign board was an empty gas-can with the Roman numeral 5 painted upon it; and "bidon" is French for "gas-can".